khanfou/CS-670-Project/README.md

 # Milestone - 3
 ## Harvard USPTO Patentability Score in Streamlit

-This application classifies a user selected Patent Application Number to show the patentibility score
+This application classifies a user selected Patent Application Number and displays its patentibility score.

 ## Demo